Author: Michele at ScriptureStudy.Guide

 If something is unclean for you to put into your mouth and swallow, then it is also unclean for it to touch your lips.
 If it’s unclean for your lips, then it’s unclean for you to touch it with your fingers.
 What happens if you’re eating at the neighbor’s house and they ask you to carry the plate of ham to the table?
 Do you say no for fear of the plate?
 What if the juice touches your finger?
 What is going to happen to you?
 What if you ingest a piece of bacon that fell into the green bean casserole?
 What if you’re buying beef at the store and pork grease was transferred onto the package by the stocker?
 What if the hushpuppies you ordered with your fish was fried in the same grease as the shrimp?

 “Oh she’s just being ridiculous.”
 Am I?
+Leviticus 11:24-28 goes on and on about how touching these animals will make one unclean, and isn’t that the law you are following?
 Are you going to reason that a food is only unclean for you if you swallow it and not if it just touches your finger?
 How is your stomach part of God’s temple but your skin organ is not?
 Is any of this works-based foolishness something supported by the new covenant of God with His people?
 Has not Jesus’ blood overcome absolutely everything of this world?
 (John 16:33)

 Why Would Christians Practice Works-Based Faith?